 “While we are all susceptible to injury, there are ways of reducing that risk so that you are not stuck in the lodge watching others play in the snow,” said Cody Martin, MD, orthopedic surgeon.
 “Warm up before your winter activities so that you stay on the slopes and out of the emergency room or my office.”
 Some people like to say – condition before participation.
 Injuries are far more likely to happen when muscles, tendons and ligaments are cold or when they are fatigued; a number of significant injuries occur at the end of a long day.
 Start slow and pay careful attention to muscle fatigue and slower responsiveness at the day’s end.

-The American Academy of Orthopedic Surgeons urge children and adults to follow these tips for preventing winter sports injuries:
+The American Academy of Orthopedic Surgeons urges children and adults to follow these tips for preventing winter sports injuries:

-· Keep in shape and condition muscles prior to participating in winter activities.
+- Keep in shape and condition muscles before participating in winter activities.

-Be thoughtful when selecting an activity; choose a sport that is consistent with your abilities and skill level.
+Be thoughtful when selecting an activity; choose a sport consistent with your abilities and skill level.
 Weekend after weekend, our emergency department sees skiers with twisted knees and sprained ankles, snowboarders with wrist fractures and shoulder damage, and sledders with bruises and fractures.
 The truth is, during the winter season, injuries and accidents are common.
-Additionally, winter weather in general with the ice and snow cause a number of unforeseen accidents each year.
+Additionally, winter weather in general with the ice and snow causes many unforeseen accidents each year.
 Please remember to watch where you step and pay attention when you walk because you never know when there might be ice or water that could cause you to slip and fall.

 While we would rather see you on the slopes making memories with friends and family, in the unfortunate case of an injury, it is wise to be seen by a physician.
 To find an orthopedics provider, call 208-239-DOCS or visit portneuf.org/ortho.